 Faith is a much misunderstood subject.
-Over the holidays I was reading a book on inter-religious literacy which characterized Christianity as a doctrinaire path.
+Over the holidays I was reading a book on inter-religious literacy which characterised Christianity as a doctrinaire path.
 But in the process what shone through for me was the (Buddhist) author’s unreflective equation of faith with doctrine.
 In other words, his inter-religious literacy was far from complete.

 Of course, Christians themselves contribute much towards misunderstandings like this.
-The vitrolic denunciations of ‘works theology’ by Evangelical leaders can indeed leave the impression that actions, practice and lifestyle (beyond the narrow field of family ethics) are unimportant.
+The vitriolic denunciations of ‘works theology’ by Evangelical leaders can indeed leave the impression that actions, practice and lifestyle (beyond the narrow field of family ethics) are unimportant.
 That is, that faith is about inner experience and head knowledge alone.

 Scripture however paints a different picture.
 “Show me your faith without deeds, and I will show you my faith by my deeds” says James.
-Faith is discernable by the fruit of the Spirit.
+Faith is discernible by the fruit of the Spirit.
 We are saved by faith alone, I agree, but heavenly faith is not without worldly consequence.